Frostmarrow/Frostmarrow/README.md

 - Pronouns: Redacted
 - Fun fact: Ants (and many others) are immune to fall damage.

+  -ps.
+I removed all the emojis because I thought they were silly, but I now think things look more boring.

 <!---
 Frostmarrow/Frostmarrow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.